jacobcritch/SocialCreditBot/README.md

 6. In `db.json`, make any changes you want to the initial database (more names, different values, etc.).

+7. Modify the `leaderUsernames` dictionary to assign who gets ultimate power.

-7. Run `python3 echobot.py`
+8. Run `python3 echobot.py`

-8. Test out the bot by talking to it in a Telegram chat.
+9. Test out the bot by talking to it in a Telegram chat.